Can I return a car on finance if it's faulty?

 • A copy of the finance or hire purchase agreement

-• All car-related paperwork
+• All paperwork from the dealership

-• A mechanic’s report on the car’s condition
+• A mechanic’s report confirming the fault

 Can I claim if I bought a faulty car on finance and it wasn’t my fault?